devsecopseng01/katacoda-scenarios/docker_basics/docker-basics-2/step2.md

  `docker image rm nginx:1.15`{{execute}}

- Now lets run a container based on nginx 1.15.
+ Now lets run a container called "tea" based on nginx 1.15.
 Since we removed the image previously, docker will download it again.

- `docker run -d nginx:1.15`{{execute}}
+ `docker run -d --name "tea" nginx:1.15`{{execute}}

  Try to delete the image again: